-Most children with speech, language and communication needs (SLCN) are best supported in their school or early years setting, by early years staff or teachers on a day-to-day basis.
+Most children with speech, language and communication needs (SLCN) are best supported in their school or early years setting.
+They are best supported by early years staff or teachers on a day-to-day basis.

 to develop staff skills, understanding and knowledge in supporting children.